UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Josh_log.md

 &nbsp; &nbsp; :orange_circle: **Issue-[197](https://github.com/UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/issues/197)**: Dockerized Testing environment to do integration testing

 &nbsp; &nbsp; :orange_circle: **Issue-[147](https://github.com/UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/issues/147)**: File Storage Worker Service: Redis DB, FileSystemUploadQueue, UploadtoService, etc.

-&nbsp; &nbsp; :orange_circle: **Issue-[136](https://github.com/UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/issues/136)**: Major Use Case 20: Manage User Account(s)

-&nbsp; &nbsp; :orange_circle: **Issue-[126](https://github.com/UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/issues/126)**: Major Use Case 11: Link Group Assignment (with isGroup var) to Group

-&nbsp; &nbsp; :orange_circle: **Issue-[88](https://github.com/UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/issues/88)**: Integrate Enroll Request in Classes

-  * Fix Classes navbar state, since I noticted that wasnt refreshing state when a new class is added.
-* Fix forgot password to clear the URL when a JWT is found in the URL, also revamp the checkEmail functionality.
-* Set up a dockerized testing enviroment for integration tests, rather than just doing our isolated unit tests for the backend.

 ## Recap on goals from last cycle
 * Based on goals from last cycle, I was able to fix classes navbar state changes by creating a new class context, and adding a hook to the class context to update the navbar state when a new class is added, mahir and abdul helped by also adding in the hooks in the other components that needed to usethe context.